freephys/extended_rbergomi/README.md

 Python and Julia code and results forthcoming.

-We define the extended rBergomi model by
+Using a two-dimensional Brownian motion with independent components, we define the extended rBergomi model by

 <p align="center">
   <img src="model.png" width="650">